hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/460_matter_for_serious_thought.md

 \*    \*    \*

-Gurguré Krishnavyâl Bhattâchârya is a vastly learned man, who has the knowledge of the whole world at his finger-ends.
+Gurguré Krishnavyāl Bhattāchārya is a vastly learned man, who has the knowledge of the whole world at his finger-ends.
 His frame is a skeleton; his friends say it is through the rigours of his austerities, but his enemies ascribe it to want of food.
 The wicked, again, are of